The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/skills-overview.md

   * Non-crit: 300 (heal) + 540 (Galvanize) = 840
   * Crit: \[300 (heal) + 540 (Galvanize) + 540 (Catalyze)] * 1.55 (est. crit multiplier) ≈ 2139
 * Weaving an oGCD after this will clip slightly; avoid if possible.
 * Use prepull and during downtime with Deployment Tactics to shield the party.
-This combo can also be used during uptime in place of Succor for a slight healing potency gain, but be sure the shield won’t be damaged before you Deploy.
+This combo can also be used during uptime in place of Concitation for a slight healing potency gain, but be sure the shield won’t be damaged before you Deploy.

   * Deployment Tactics can be used immediately after casting Adloquium; however this is not recommended during combat because you will clip your GCD.
 * Use if necessary to survive tankbusters or when large party shields are needed, such as for life-threatening raidwides or when cheesing mechanics.
 Other use is discouraged while other resources are available.